 Breast Screening

-Breast screening is an important way to detect cancer early and around a third of breast cancers are diagnosed through screening (according to The Department of Health's Improving Outcomes: A Strategy for Cancer - January 2011).
-It is not the only way breast cancer is detected, though, and it is important women be 'breast aware' (check their breasts regularly).
+Though breast screening is an important way to detect cancer early, it is not the only way breast cancer is detected.
+It is important that women be 'breast aware' and check their breasts regularly.

 She works in the health field and has enough information about breast screening.